pkostanski/dailykanye/README.md

 pip install -r /path/to/requirements.txt
 ```

-Then, set your environment variables with Twilio credentials with
+Then, set your environment variables with Twilio credentials
 ```bash
 export TWILIO_ACCOUNT_SID=YOUR_ACC_SID
 export TWILIO_AUTH_TOKEN=YOUR_AUTH_TOKEN